Making transport more robust and interpretable by moving data through a small number of anchor points: Introduction

-When we don't know the structure of our data in advance but want to use it to help constrain transport, a natural way to tackle this problem is to map points from one distribution to the next using a small number of latent variables \cite{forrow2019statistical}.
-In this case, we can visualize the transportation from a source to target distribution as the flow of mass through a small number of anchor points (hubs), which serve as relay stations through which transportation must pass (see Figure~\ref{fig:motivation}, a vs.~b).
-Just as low rank factorization can help to denoise data, transporting data through anchors induces sampling robustness that helps to overcome the ``curse of dimensionality'' for data in high dimensions \cite{forrow2019statistical}.
-While this idea of moving data through anchors is appealing, in previous work \cite{forrow2019statistical}, the anchors used to constrain transport are {\em shared} by the source and target.
-As a result, when the two distributions exhibit different structures (e.g., domain shift \cite{courty2014domain}), it becomes unclear how this impacts the placement of the anchors and whether meaningful structure is captured in the transport plan.
+To simultaneously learn low-dimensional structure and use it to constrain transport, \citet{forrow2019statistical} recently introduced a statistical approach for OT that builds a factorization of the transport plan to regularize its rank.
+After factorization, transport from a source to target distribution can be visualized as the flow of mass through a small number of anchors (hubs), which serve as relay stations through which transportation must pass (see Figure~\ref{fig:motivation}, a vs.~b).
+Although this idea of moving data through anchors is appealing, in previous work, the anchors used to constrain transport are {\em shared} by the source and target.
+As a result, when the source and target contain different structures or experience domain shift \cite{courty2014domain}, shared anchors may not provide an adequate representation for both domains simultaneously.

 In this work, we propose a new structured transport approach called Latent Optimal Transport (\alg ).
-The main idea behind LOT is to factorize the transport plan into three components, where mass is moved: (i) from individual source points to source anchors, (ii) from the source anchors to target anchors, and (iii) from target anchors to individual target points (Figure~\ref{fig:motivation}c-d).
-We show that by allowing different anchors in the source and target, and building in this intermediate step to move between the latent spaces of the anchors, the mapping between anchors can be more easily interpreted.
-By optimizing a novel relaxation to the original problem and constraining the number of anchors, we show that \alg gives rise to low rank transportation plans.
-In empirical studies, we show that this procedure regularizes the rank of transport and has the effect of denoising the transport plan, making it more robust to different perturbations.
+The main idea behind \alg is to factorize the transport plan into three components, where mass is moved: (i) from individual source points to source anchors, (ii) from the source anchors to target anchors, and (iii) from target anchors to individual target points (Figure~\ref{fig:motivation}c-d).
+The intermediate transport plan captures the high-level structural similarity between the source and target, while the outer transport plans cluster data in their respective spaces.
+In both theoretical and empirical studies, we show that \alg regularizes the rank of transport and has the effect of denoising the transport plan, making it more robust to outliers and sampling.
+By allowing the source and target to have different anchors and aligning the latent spaces of the anchors, we show that the mapping between datasets can be more easily interpreted.